 Robert Wright uses the example of a fish, but to stay with the Madonna Whore Dichotomy, if all women were whores, the strategy would not pay off anymore.
 If all were Madonnas, it wouldn’t pay off either.

 To keep existing and make genetic sense, they both need each other.

 this is often, indeed, a strategy.

 Most women, including many of the ones more open about their sexuality, tend to hide their sexual fantasies and drives to cheat.
-But all women, be madonnas or whores, are at the end of they very similar to each other.
+But all women, be madonnas or whores, are at the end of very similar to each other.

-That’s why you’re very well served usually by letting women know you “understand them” and you know there’s nothing wrong with their fantasies and that you will not “punish” them by labeling them whores are most men do.
+That’s why you’re very well served usually by letting women know you “understand them” you know there’s nothing wrong with their fantasies and that you will not “punish” them by labeling them whores are most men do.
 See how to do it a bit in my text flirting guide.